-

 Can the appointment of an arbitrator be challenged?
 What are the grounds for such challenge?
 What is the procedure for such challenge?

-In international commercial arbitral proceedings having their seat in Greece, articles 18, 19 and 20 L. 5016/2023 provide for the challenge of an arbitrator incorporating verbatim the respective provisions of the Model Law.
-The Court competent to adjudicate the challenge is the one mentioned under Question 18 above.
-Although the parties may agree on a specific challenge procedure, they may not exclude the exercise of judicial control over the decision of the tribunal dismissing a challenge request which is provided under article 19 para.
+In international commercial arbitral proceedings having their seat in Greece, Articles 18, 19 and 20 L. 5016/2023 provide for the challenge of an arbitrator before the state courts.
+Although the parties may agree on a specific challenge procedure, they may not exclude the exercise of judicial control over the decision of the tribunal dismissing a challenge request which is provided under Article 19 para.
 3.

 -